An invariant K\"ahler metric on the tangent disk bundle of a space-form

 \end{teo} \begin{proof} The previous arguments in Theorem \ref{IntegrabilidadedeSasakigenemdiscobundle} regarding the Nijenhuis tensor apply again.
 In particular, just one equation decides all.
 Solving $N(X_1,X_2)=0$, we find

 whose \textit{unique} solution is the function $a$ in \eqref{formulaofa}.
-Notice the first equation yields the last summands in the second to cancel. \end{proof} This result is a partial improvement of Theorem \ref{IntegrabilidadedeSasakigenemdiscobundle} since the solution $a$ is not supposed a priory to be dependent uniquely of $r=\|\xi\|=\frac{2|w|}{1\pm|z|^2}$.
-Further generality must follow from a non pre-arranged base metric.
+Notice the first equation yields the last summands in the second to cancel. \end{proof} This result is a partial improvement of Theorem \ref{IntegrabilidadedeSasakigenemdiscobundle} since the solution $a$ is not supposed \textit{a priori} to be dependent uniquely of $r=\|\xi\|=\frac{2|w|}{1\pm|z|^2}$.
+Further generality must follow from a not pre-arranged base metric.

 The domain restrictions of the referred Theorem must apply again; we assume them from now on and work with $J$ and $a=\sqrt{c_1\pm r^2}$ defined on the disk bundle $\tm={\calT}_{M,r_0}$.
 For the negative curvature case, we have $r_0=\sqrt{c_1}$.
 Notice when $|z|\rr1$ we have $w$ in disk fibres of ray going to infinite in $|\cdot|$-norm.